 Attractively-engraved by Kitchin, the map features an elaborate cartouche with two Patagonian natives, armadillos and anteaters, and local dwellings all depicted.
 The map pays particular attention to issues of relevance to native Patagonians, including where tribes bury their dead, gather salt, etc. It also elaborates divisions of the Aónikenk people, here called the Tehuelche.

 The map also illustrates the "Indian Boundary agreed upon in the Year 1740".

-Most copies of the map are found bound into Thomas Falkner's A descripton of Patagonia, and the adjoining parts of South America...
+Most copies of the map are found bound into Thomas Falkner's A description of Patagonia, and the adjoining parts of South America...
 (1774).
 Falkner trained as a doctor before converting to Catholicism, becoming a Jesuit missionary, and moving to South America.
 Remained there for 38 years, until the expulsion of the Jesuits from South America in 1768.
-Upon his return to England, Falkner's account of South America was published and became an indespensable work on the continent.
+Upon his return to England, Falkner's account of South America was published and became an indispensable work on the continent.
 Charles Darwin consulted while on the Beagle.

 The map imprint line reads: Publish'd as the Act directs, Decr.
 10. 1772. and sold by Thos.
 Lewis, Bookseller, in Russell Street, Covent Garden.